 It is important that a defence strategy is put in place as early as possible to deal with any investigation.
 What is said to the SFO from day one will have a huge impact on the eventual outcome.
 For that reason, gaining the right legal representation immediately is vital.

 We are a firm that has successfully represented clients in some of the biggest and most high-profile cases that the SFO has brought.
+Rahman Ravelli is involved in a large number of the most notable global corruption and fraud cases currently active.

 At Rahman Ravelli, we believe that legal representation is required the moment it is known that the SFO is taking an interest in a company or individual.
-As the first stages of an SFO investigation are among the most important we make sure clients have the most robust defence from the very first hint of an investigation.
+As the first stages of an SFO investigation are among the most important, we make sure clients have the most robust defence from the very first hint of an investigation.

 This defence may involve some or more of the issues listed below.
 More details are available in the IMMEDIATE STEPS section and elsewhere on our website.